kambei/gradle-tasks-vscode/README.md

 2. Open Gradle Tasks Visualizer using one of these methods:
    - **Command Palette**: Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type "Gradle Tasks: Open Gradle Tasks Visualizer"
    - **Context Menu**: Right-click on `build.gradle` or `build.gradle.kts` in the Explorer panel and select "Open Gradle Tasks Visualizer"
-3. The visualization panel will open showing all your Gradle tasks
+3. The tasks panel will open showing all your Gradle tasks organized by group
-4. Click on any task node to see details and run it
+4. Click on any task to select it
 5. Use the toolbar buttons to:
    - **Refresh**: Reload tasks from your Gradle project
-   - **Run Task**: Execute a selected task
+   - **Run Task**: Execute the selected task
-   - **Zoom In/Out**: Adjust the graph zoom level
+6. Click "Run" on any task to execute it - an output section will appear showing execution status and results
-   - **Reset Zoom**: Return to default view
+7. Click on group headers to expand/collapse task groups

 ## Configuration